bijinmengxiang/face_recognition-AI-/README.md

 ////////////////////////////////////////////////////////////////////////////////////////////////

-AND it's my first time write the introduction by English, you might guess more difficult to apprehend my meaning. sryyyyyyy!
+AND it's my first time write the introduction with English, you might guess more difficult to apprehend my meaning. sryyyyyyy!